initialcommit-com/git-sim/README.md

 - Animation only: Add custom branded intro/outro sequences if desired
 - Animation only: Speed up or slow down animation speed as desired
 - NEW: [MCP server and Claude Code hook](docs/mcp.md) so AI coding agents (Claude Code, Cursor, etc.) run deterministic pre-flight checks — facts, a text commit graph and a simulation image — before executing destructive git commands in your repo.
 Included in the default install.
+- NEW: `git-sim preflight <command>` runs that same check from the terminal, and the [VS Code extension](docs/vscode.md) puts simulations and pre-flight checks in an editor tab.

 ## Quickstart
 Note: If you prefer to install git-sim with Docker, skip steps (1) and (2) here and jump to the [Docker installation](#docker-installation) section below, then come back here to step (3).